Avatar

 Damage struct

-But imagine case.
-Now you need to make same with character’s speed.
+This solution is also flawed.
+Imagine that now you need to create a similar structure for character’s speed.
 Will you define FSpeedStruct?
 Definitely not.
-We need more generics!
+We need a more generic solution!

 Interval for Blueprints